Mementos and Keepsakes: What Are They?

 Recently there has been a rise in less common methods of creating unique keepsake or memorial urns.
 Consider the following and how you might customize a method to create a lasting memento honoring your loved one.

-Hand blown glass is a beautiful way to incorporate the ashes of the departed for a unique piece of art.
+Hand blown glass is a beautiful way to incorporate the ashes of the departed into a unique piece of art you'll be proud to display.

 Clay bowls, vases, plates or other ceramic pieces can be made by mixing ashes in with sculpting clay.